How To Hook Up RV Water, Electric And Waste

 When your campsite has a water supply you need to connect to it with these steps:

-- Connect your pressure regulator to the spigot at your campsite.
+- Connect your water pressure regulator to the spigot at your campsite.

 - Open the valve on the water spigot.